-The aim of Hypnobirthing is familiarity.
+The aim of your Hypnobirthing is familiarity – not perfection.
 Being nice and familiar with your breathing techniques.
 Confident with deep relaxation and where your mind goes during your hypnobirthing relaxations or hypnosis for birth.
 It’s about learning to relaxing deeply and easily whenever you want to.
 Switching off your busy beta brain waves and turning on your relaxing alpha and theta brain waves.
 And of course…feeling confident navigating your birth choices.

 Because who has free time?
 Not me!
-So instead find time in your day when you can fit your hypnobirthing practice in to what you are already doing. e.g. If you are waiting for the kettle to boil or taking a shower?
+So instead find time in your day when you can fit your hypnobirthing in to what you are already doing. e.g. If you are waiting for the kettle to boil or taking a shower?
 You can save yourself 2mins practicing your up breathing or pelvic floor exercises at the same time.
-And practice your birth hypnosis (or relaxation) at bedtime.
+And do your birth hypnosis or relaxations at bedtime.
 Just before you drop off to sleep!

 4. If in doubt, ask you Midwife if you are safe to do Hypnobirthing